GenericMappingTools/gmtmex/README.md

 with UNIX installations from fink or HomeBrew but fails for us if under MacPorts (then, MATLAB will complain about wrong shared HDF5 library and we crash).
 If you wish to help debug in XCode then see the gmt-mex wiki for more details.
-While the latest 2016a MATLAB version works with XCode 7, earlier versions may require 6.4 and you will have to install the older Xcode version.
+While the latest 2021a MATLAB version works with XCode 12, earlier versions may require an older Xcode version.
-We used the 2016b MATLAB version to build the interface but 2015a,b should also work.
-Older versions may also work but we have not attempted this since we only have access to these three.
+We used the 2021a MATLAB version to build the interface.

 ## Unix/Linux